Pavankumarmanagoli/AB-Testing-on-Marketing-Campaigns/README.md

 # Marketing Campaign A/B Testing

 This repository analyses three promotional strategies for a fashion retail company using classical A/B testing techniques.
 The aim is to determine which campaign drives the greatest lift in weekly sales and to provide actionable recommendations for future marketing rollouts.

+## Problem Context

+FashionCo, a national retailer, is exploring different promotional tactics to boost revenue across its store network.
+To move beyond assumptions and anecdotal evidence, the company ran a four‑week experiment in which 137 outlets were randomly assigned to one of three campaigns:

+* **Control Group** – standard marketing spend with no additional incentives.
+* **Loyalty Bonus** – targeted rewards to encourage repeat purchases.
+* **Product Discount** – price reductions on selected items.

+Weekly sales were recorded along with store attributes such as market size and age.
+Management seeks to understand how each strategy affects revenue and which option should be deployed at scale.

 ## Project Objective

+* Provide a reproducible framework for testing promotional hypotheses using classical A/B testing.
-* Evaluate the effectiveness of three marketing campaigns – **Control**, **Loyalty Bonus** and **Product Discount** – on product sales.
+* Evaluate the effectiveness of three marketing campaigns – **Control**, **Loyalty Bonus** and **Product Discount** – on product sales across different market sizes and store ages.
-* Quantify whether observed differences in weekly sales are statistically significant.
+* Quantify whether observed differences in weekly sales are statistically significant and practically meaningful.
-* Recommend the most impactful campaign based on data‑driven evidence.
+* Recommend the most impactful campaign and describe the conditions under which it performs best.

 ## Getting Started